creationix/howtonode.org/articles/facebook-connect.markdown

 ## Dependencies

-_Note: the NodeJS version used in this article is 0.1.31_
+_Note: For this article I've been using NodeJS version 0.1.31 and Express version 0.7.1_

 You need to install both [NodeJS][] and the [Express Web Framework][].
 Assuming you've installed NodeJS, you can easily include express into your Git project by adding a submodule: